rowlandcoping/cheese-and-beer/README.md

 - Stripe payment confirmation
 - sort filter and search on product view page

-When it comes to passing the Javascript processing a stripe payment, I have used the Boutique Ado code as a base but made significant adjustments.
+When it comes to the Javascript processing a stripe payment, I have used the Boutique Ado code as a base but made significant adjustments.
 I do not make a server request (this is covered in detail in the bugs section of [TESTING.md](TESTING.md)).
-Additionally all the JQuery is converted to Javascript.
+Additionally all the JQuery is converted to JavaScript.
 I also make sure the form is validated with Javascript prior to processing the payment intent.

-HOPES AND DREAMS
+HOPES AND DREAMS:

 I have used some substantial chunks of code from my last project, including the image handling functionality and how Cloudinary is managed within the project.
 I have also used the JavaScript for the category selector in Hopes and Dreams in order to pair cheese with beers in my views for editing categories, which I felt was much easier than a series of drop-downs and actually easier to implement because the codebase already existed.

-THE INTERNET
+THE INTERNET:

 I have opened so many tabs during the cours of the last 8 weeks and found a lot of great solutions, however for my basket alert messages I borrowed substantially from geeksforgeeks.org in order to add the fade effect: